The best NFL stadium food on offer to its ffans, from Brat-in-a-Blanket at Lambeau Field to the Gridiron Burger Challenge in Arizona.

 Arizona Cardinals Stadium Food: Gridiron Burger Challenge

-If you’re still reading after this first item, well, this is the list for you!
+If you’re still reading after this first item, well, this is the NFL stadiums with the best Food list for you!

 Starting in the 2018 season, the Arizona Cardinals offered a new food item along with a challenge.
 For $75, fans could order a seven-pound Gridiron Burger that included the following: